Nightshade-Foundation/darkfang/README.md

 ## Installing

 You can find prebuilt binaries for darkfang [here](https://github.com/Nightshade-Foundation/darkfang/releases).
-Alternatively, skip to the section below for instructions on how to build Min directly from source.
+Alternatively, skip to the section below for instructions on how to build Darkfang directly from source.

 ### Installation on Linux